sinclairzx81/typebox/design/website/docs/script/2_options.md

 # Script.Options

-Script types can be assigned options via the `with` keyword.
+Script types can be assigned options using the `with` keyword.

-## The `with` Keyword
+## With Keyword

-You can assign a script type options using the following
+The `with` keyword assigns arbitrary metadata directly to a type.

 ```typescript
 const Email = Type.Script(`string with { format: 'email' }`)